asplake/agendashift-open/workshops.md

 ## Public or private?

-Except as indicated above, all workshops are offered both publicly and privately.
-Public workshops – see our [Events calendar][events] – are focussed on approach and skills; private workshops can be targetted directely at a range of organisational needs:
+Public training is offered and certified by (or in association with) the [Agendashift Academy](https://academy.agendashift.com).
+Private workshops can be targetted directely at a range of organisational needs:

   * To launch, refocus, or re-energise continuous transformation in your organisation
   * To enhance your organisation's internal coaching and change management capability